 Takeaway: A cash-out refinance can be an option for homebuyers to borrow a lump sum for planned expenses.
 It also may be a simpler refinancing option in that you’ll still have one mortgage loan to keep track of.

 Who it’s best for: Borrowers who don’t have excellent credit might have a better chance at getting approved for a cash-out refinance.

 Home equity loan

-Home equity loans are often regarded as a way to fund one-time large purchases or projects, like a home improvement.
-However, home equity loans can also be used as a refinancing tool if you’re hoping to lock in a lower mortgage rate.
+A home equity loan is often regarded as a way to fund one-time large purchases or projects, like a home improvement.
+However, a home equity loan can also be used as a refinancing tool if you’re hoping to lock in a lower mortgage rate.

+A home equity loan is a second mortgage against your home, with its own terms and interest rate that are separate from your first mortgage.
 By refinancing using a home equity loan, you’re borrowing against the home’s equity — the difference between the market value of your home and what you owe on the first loan.
-You can typically borrow up to 85 percent of your home’s equity, but your ultimate loan amount is also contingent on other financial factors, like your income and the home’s value.
+You can typically borrow up to 85 percent of your home’s equity, but your loan amount is also contingent on other financial factors, like your income and credit history.

 According to Experian, homeowners usually need a FICO score of 680 or higher to qualify for a home equity loan.

 Home equity loan rates may be higher than other refinancing options.
 The differences, however, vary significantly from bank to bank and over time.
 Home equity loans generally have a repayment period of up to 30 years, and some lenders may not charge origination fees, which results in lower (or no) closing costs.
 Also, home equity loans don’t require mortgage insurance that a cash-out refinance might require.

 Takeaway: A home equity loan is an option for those who’ve built up a lot of equity in their homes.
 More equity in your home means you can borrow a larger amount to pay off your first mortgage while putting any loan surplus toward another expense, like home improvements.